WHO should use Out of the Silent Planet Study Guide, the first book of C. S. Lewis’ revered Space Trilogy?

 The study guide for high school students to use with C. S. Lewis’ Out of the Silent Planet is learning that contains NO busywork – like all of our guides it offers important take-aways from each book.

 In Vicki Tillman’s Out of the Silent Planet Study Guide for high school, homeschooling teens will gain experience in inferential skills and critical thinking.
-They will gain a deeper understanding of God and the way He works.
+They will gain a deeper understanding of God and the way He works and gain reading and writing skills.
 They will become aware of the philosophical thinking that influences our western culture…AND they will learn lots about C.S.
 Lewis.

 Our guides are easy to adapt for use at an: